Customer Loyalty

 How can you put this into action?
 Simply focus on what makes your brand unique (its values) and make sure you’re offering something of real value.
 Beyond that, you could also empower your customer service team to engage meaningfully with your target demographic.

-It’s also important your loyalty programme strikes a balance between transactional and emotional incentives.
+It’s also important that your loyalty programme strikes a balance between transactional and emotional incentives.
 By doing so, you establish a lasting emotional connection with customers.

 Back to top

-2) Advocacy Loyalty
+2) What Is Advocacy Loyalty?

 71% of customers with a positive social media experience will recommend the brand to others.